 Description

-has been occupied by the firm of James Smith & Sons, umbrellas makers.
-New Oxford Street was a very fashionable shopping street in the mid C19.
+Since 1867, the ground floor has been occupied by James Smith & Sons, manufacturers of umbrellas.
+New Oxford Street was a fashionable shopping street in the mid-19th century.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.